TheZeroHz/DiptiBraille/README.md

 ># DiptiBraille
-DiptiBraille is a specialized low-cost keyboard designed for the visually impaired, enabling them to input text using Braille, a tactile writing and reading system used by people with vision loss.
-It features document writing and reading capabilities, allowing users to seamlessly create and access documents in various formats.
-Additionally, it supports audio playback with audiobooks, providing an inclusive reading experience.
-Users can also connect an external Braille display for enhanced tactile feedback.
+DiptiBraille is an affordable keyboard designed for the visually impaired, enabling text input using Braille.
+It supports document writing, reading, and audio playback for audiobooks.
+Users can connect an external Braille display for enhanced feedback.

-Its wireless connectivity options include WiFi and WebShare for easy data transfer and accessibility.
-The keyboard also offers essential communication features like call and SMS functionalities, ensuring seamless interaction for users.
+Wireless options include WiFi and WebShare for easy data transfer.
+Essential communication features like call and SMS are included for seamless interaction.

-With its sleek design and intuitive interface, DiptiBraille provides a modern and user-friendly experience for visually impaired individuals.
+With a sleek design and intuitive interface, DiptiBraille offers a modern, user-friendly experience for visually impaired individuals.
 ># Operating System
 DiptiOS/1 is a pioneering operating system meticulously crafted to cater to the unique needs of braille users.
 Rooted in the robust framework of FreeRTOS, DiptiOS/1 sets a new standard for accessibility, seamlessly integrating with braille display hardware to deliver unparalleled functionality and ease of use.
 | OS Feature                      | Description                                                                                               |